 Savannah cat – one of the most expensive cat breeds

-A cross between a domestic cat and a serval
+A cross between a domestic cat and the serval

-Some of us may have at some point dreamed about having a wild cat like a tiger, a lion or a black panther as a pet.
+Who of us has not dreamed of becoming the owner of a wild cat – a tiger, a lion or a black panther.
 Some may have wished to go hunting together with a cheetah.
 Unfortunately, it is not a wish that may come true easily… or is it?
-Providing that it is not entirely possible and Santa does not help :), how about crossbreeding a domestic cat and its wild cousin?
+If you can’t make a dream come true, and Santa Claus is in no hurry to make it come true :), why not cross a domestic cat with its wild cousin?

 The problem of classification